dclnbrght/eolvis/README.md

 # eolvis
-A simple web application to visualise software EOL (End-Of-Life) timelines.
+<em>eolvis</em> is a web application for visualising software EOL (End-Of-Life) timelines.

 The visualisation represents Supported From & To dates and planned Use From & To dates.
 These are displayed on a timeline to help with planning a technical roadmap.

-NOTE: there is no database implementation yet, the web app reads in a JSON file, data can be edited in the app and the updated JSON file can be exported
+NOTE: there is no database implementation yet, the web app reads in a JSON file, data can be edited in the app and the updated JSON file can be exported.

 More details and demos at: https://declanbright.com/eolvis

 ![graph explorer](/img/eolvis-demo.png)

-Edit EOL details:
+Edit EOL details form:

 ![graph explorer](/img/eolvis-form-demo.png)